Fear of failure is the biggest fear people have when it comes to change. The root of fear entangles them.

 Many think, “What if it doesn’t work?”

-When your decisions are rooted in fear, fear keeps you stuck where you are so that you can’t move forward.
+When your decisions are rooted in fear, fear keeps you stuck where you are.

-The key to pulling up fear is to recognize what feeds its roots.
+The key to overcoming fear is to recognize what feeds its roots.

 But as I drove along, the sky became darker and darker.
 The wind picked up.
 I soon drove right into a thunderstorm.